 If you or a family member receive a diagnosis of diabetes, you probably have many questions.
 While this is a common diagnosis, it's normal to feel an array of emotions when presented with this news - from confusion to frustration.
 Let's dive into what causes diabetes, the different types, and how best to manage your oral health with this new diagnosis.
 We're with you while you learn to adapt, manage, and thrive!

 What Causes Diabetes?

-Gestational diabetes usually occurs around the 24th week of pregnancy and affects 18 percent of pregnancies.
-Some of the hormones your body produces during pregnancy will block the action of insulin as reported by the American Diabetes Association (ADA).
-As your unborn child grows, you produce even more of these hormones.
-This is a problem that makes it harder for insulin to get the glucose out of the blood and into the cells.
-In most cases, the pancreas tries to deal with the problem by putting out more insulin, but sometimes it struggles to overcome the unresponsiveness.
-This situation results in too much glucose in the blood and too little inside the cells.
+If you are concerned about gestational diabetes, we have some helpful facts for when it occurs and how.
+As a pregnant woman, you would expect to develop gestational diabetes around the 24th week of pregnancy.
+It affects 18 percent of pregnancies and occurs when some of the hormones in your body produced during pregnancy block insulin action, as reported by the American Diabetes Association (ADA).
+As your unborn child grows, you create even more of these insulin-blocking hormones.
+In most cases, your pancreas will attempt to overcompensate by putting out more insulin.
+Still, sometimes it struggles to overcome the unresponsiveness.
+The result is too much glucose in your blood and too little inside your cells.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.